stakater/IngressMonitorController/README.md

 ### Helm Charts

-Or alternatively if you configured `helm` on your cluster, you can deploy the controller via helm chart located under `chart` folder.
+Or alternatively if you configured `helm` on your cluster, you can deploy the controller via helm chart located under `kubernetes/chart` folder.

 ## Adding support for a new Monitor